- Notes before start

 Once the authentication method has been established for an organization, individual users enable and initiate the sync in Severa.
+Calendar sync uses activities in Severa, make sure that activities are enabled to your company.
 Activities made in Severa will be retrieved for use in Google and activities made in Google will be sent to Severa.

 - Paid Google G Suite account is required in order to use Google Calendar sync.